Data-Wise/mcp-bridge/docs/getting-started/quick-start.md

 MCP SSE Bridge listening on http://localhost:8080
 ```

-!!! tip "Keep this running"
+!!! tip "Keep manual bridge running"
-    The bridge must stay running while using the extension.
+    If using the manual method, the bridge must stay running in your terminal.
+Homebrew service runs in the background.

 ## 3. Build & Load Extension